finagle/featherbed/doc/04-response-decoding-and-validation.md

   val request = client.post("foo/good").withContent(Foo("Hello world", 42), "application/json")
   request.send[Foo]()
 }
-// <console>:29: error: In order to decode a request to Foo, it must be known that a decoder exists to Foo from
+// <console>:30: error: In order to decode a request to Foo, it must be known that a decoder exists to Foo from
-// all the content types that you Accept, which is currently shapeless.:+:[String("*/*"),shapeless.CNil].
+// all the content types that you Accept, which is currently String("*/*") :+: shapeless.CNil.
 // You may have forgotten to specify Accept types with the `accept(..)` method,
 // or you may be missing Decoder instances for some content types.
 //